greg-nagy/zaino/CONTRIBUTING.md

 After installing this crate, all tests can be run locally with `cargo nextest run`.

+For more details see our [testing document](./dev/docs/testing.md).

 ## Communication Channels
 In addition to GitHub, there is a ZingoLabs [Matrix](https://matrix.org/) channel that can be reached through [this web link](https://matrix.to/#/!cVsptZxBgWgmxWlHYB:matrix.org).
 Our primary languages are English and Spanish.

 Other channels where you may be able to reach Zingolabs developers that include the [Zcash Community Forum](https://forum.zcashcommunity.com/) website, Bluesky, Telegram and X (English and Spanish), Instagram (Spanish), and Zcash related Discord.

+## More Documentation

+To see more included documentation, please see [our docs directory](./dev/docs/testing.md).
 ## Software Philosophy
 We believe in the power of Free and Open Source Software (FOSS) as the best path for individual and social freedom in computing.